Why are we yawning?

 1. The phenomenon of yawning

-We call yawning the involuntary and naturally occurring strong reflex to open your mouth and take a deep breath.
-Human yawns last up to six seconds and, like most vertebrates, we humans yawn a day, about 250 in total.
-000 times in our lives.
-Yawning occurs more often in the mornings and evenings and is therefore often associated with a lack of or little restful sleep.
-In fact, we yawn more often when we're tired, but also when we're focused, hungry, or stressed.
+Yawning is the involuntary and natural strong reflex to open your mouth and take a deep breath.
+Yawning in humans lasts up to six seconds and, like most vertebrates, we humans yawn around 250 times a day.000 times in our lives.
+Yawning occurs more frequently in the morning and in the evening and is therefore often associated with a lack of or less restful sleep.
+In fact, we yawn more often when we are tired, but also in states of intense concentration, hunger or stress.

 2. What happens when you yawn?

-Yawning is a natural reflex that we can only suppress or prevent to a limited extent - and with probably good reason.
-When we yawn, the muscles around the mouth and face become tight and the rest of the body muscles, especially the chest and neck muscles, become tight.
-The diaphragm rises and falls, and our heart rate and blood flow rise momentarily.
-Deep breathing and the short-term widening of the airways supply the lungs with more air and thus make more oxygen available.
+Yawning is a natural reflex that we can only suppress or prevent to a limited extent - and probably for good reason.
+When we yawn, the muscles of the mouth and face become tense and the rest of the body muscles, especially the chest and neck muscles, also become tight.
+The diaphragm rises and falls and our heart rate and blood flow increase for a short time.
+The deep breathing and short-term widening of the airways supply the lungs with more air and in this way also make more oxygen available.

 Blog: Warum gähnen wir?